mindnektar/apollo-augmented-hooks/README.md

 ##### newFields

 Sometimes you might want to add fields to cache objects that do not exist yet in order to avoid another server roundtrip to fetch data that your mutation already provides. `cache.modify` can't do that (as the name suggests, you can only modify existing fields), and `cache.writeQuery` is very verbose, so `newFields` provides a compact way to accomplish it.
-It has essentially the same API as `fields`, but the only available helpers are `item`, `itemRef` and `toReference`.
+It has essentially the same API as `fields`, but the only available helpers are `cacheObject`, `item`, `itemRef` and `toReference`.
 Since there is no previous data (as we're adding a new field), many of the helpers necessary for `fields` are obsolete here.

 Example for adding the field `things` to the root query: